nbursa/dashboard/README.md

-# Personal Dashboard
+# Dashboard

-A responsive personal dashboard built with Vue 3, Tailwind CSS, Vite, and TypeScript.
-This project includes widgets for weather, to-do lists, a calendar, and news feeds, with a fully responsive layout.
+A responsive dashboard built with Vue 3, Tailwind CSS, Vite, and TypeScript.
+This project includes widgets for weather, to-do lists, a calendar, and news feeds... with a fully responsive layout.
+This project is in progress.

 ## Table of Contents